- 28 Oct 2021

 {PAGE-BREAK-AFTER: always}

 The CSS must be placed on the very first lines of the document template.
-In the HTML view template you should introduce:
+In the HTML view template you should add your import statement between <style>

 <style>